trauma Therapy Wheaton

 The prevalence of experiencing Trauma in our lifetime.

-- Trauma can often be a complex experience that can infiltrate every aspect of your life.
-How one copes with and experiences trauma depends on multiple factors and is unique to the person.
-People who suffer from trauma each express the effects of these events differently, and may not always be noticeable.
-Trauma can result from various events, including bullying, childhood neglect and abuse, physical violence, sexual assault, and unexpected losses of people, to name a few.
+Trauma can be a complex experience that affects many aspects of your life.
+How a person copes with and experiences trauma varies based on various factors and is unique to each individual.
+People who have experienced trauma may show its effects differently, and these effects may not always be obvious.
+Trauma can result from different events, including bullying, childhood neglect and abuse, physical violence, sexual assault, and unexpected losses, among others.

-- A common effect of trauma is PTSD or Posttraumatic Stress Disorder.
-PTSD is most commonly attributed or associated with combat trauma or those who have fought in war zones.
-But PTSD is an overall result of any traumatic event, either short-term or long-term.
-Long-term trauma can often result in anxiety, feelings of guilt, shame, anger, disassociation, inability to sleep, and even hallucinations or flashbacks.
+One common effect of trauma is Posttraumatic Stress Disorder (PTSD).
+While it’s often associated with combat trauma or war zones, PTSD can result from any traumatic event, whether short-term or long-term.
+Long-term trauma can lead to anxiety, guilt, shame, anger, disassociation, sleep difficulties, and even hallucinations or flashbacks.

-- Trauma can go undetected and untreated for years and is often neglected due to shame or the belief that what happened was deserved.
-Trauma can lead to the end of relationships, both professional and personal.
-In addition, it can affect how you live your life, such as developing destructive behaviors or neglecting your basic needs.
-Trauma Therapy can help trauma victims get to the root cause of their pain and aid in developing healthy coping mechanisms and changes.
+Trauma can go unnoticed and untreated for years, often due to feelings of shame or the mistaken belief that it was deserved.
+Trauma can have a significant impact on personal and professional relationships and affect how you live your life, potentially leading to destructive behaviors or neglecting your basic needs.
+Trauma therapy can help individuals address the root causes of their pain and develop healthy coping strategies and positive changes.

-Trauma is wrapped with feelings of shame, guilt, confusion, and fear.
-You might be wondering, “why did this happen to me?”, “Did I encourage the behavior?” and “how will I ever recover from this?”.
-It is very common to ask these questions—many trauma victims blame themselves for their experience of trauma.
-Trauma Therapy can help you gain clarity and coping skills to regain trust in yourself and feel safe again.
-Here are some benefits of seeking trauma treatment.
+Trauma often brings feelings of shame, guilt, confusion, and fear.
+You might be asking yourself, ‘Why did this happen to me?’ or ‘Did I somehow cause this?’ and ‘How can I ever heal from this?’
+It’s very common to have these questions — many trauma survivors blame themselves for what they’ve been through.
+Trauma therapy can assist you in finding clarity and coping skills to rebuild trust in yourself and feel safe again.

 How do we treat trauma and PTSD?

-The first goal of trauma therapy is to establish a safe space where you can feel safe and supported by your therapist.
-Trauma victims experience a loss of control in their environment and making the therapy space safe can significantly increase the healing process.
-Your therapist will work with you to teach you important skills such as grounding techniques, establishing a safe space, navigating through dissociation, and monitoring the somatic symptoms in the body.
-The process of therapy starts with the following order.
+The initial aim of trauma therapy is to create a safe and supportive space for you with your therapist.
+Trauma survivors often feel a loss of control in their surroundings, and making the therapy environment safe can greatly aid the healing process.
+Your therapist will guide you in learning essential skills like grounding techniques, setting up a safe space, managing dissociation, and monitoring physical symptoms in the body.
+The therapy process begins in the following order.

 EMDR Therapy for Trauma

-Many trauma victims may benefit from EMDR therapy, which is widely researched and proven effective in treating trauma/PTSD.
-Our therapists are EMDR Certified to facilitate a combination of techniques suitable to our client’s needs.
-Reach out today to see if EMDR therapy is right for you.
+Many people who have experienced trauma might find EMDR therapy helpful.
+It’s extensively studied and proven to be effective for treating trauma and PTSD.
+Our therapists are EMDR Certified and can use a combination of techniques tailored to our clients’ needs.
+Contact us today to find out if EMDR therapy is the right choice for you.